zikrikn/fullstack-track-final-project/back-end/readme.md

      ```

 v.
 How to run in local
-To run your Express.js application with the MongoDB database locally, follow these steps:
+To run the application with the MongoDB database locally, follow these steps:

 1. Install MongoDB: Download and install MongoDB on your local machine.
 You can find the installation instructions for your specific operating system on the MongoDB website: https://docs.mongodb.com/manual/installation/

-2. Clone your project: If you haven't already, clone your project repository to your local machine.
+2. Clone the project: If you haven't already, clone the project repository to your local machine.

-3. Install dependencies: Open a terminal or command prompt, navigate to the root folder of your project, and run the following command to install the required dependencies specified in your `package.json`:
+3. Install dependencies: Open a terminal or command prompt, navigate to the root folder of the project, and run the following command to install the required dependencies specified in `package.json`:

 ```
 npm install
 ```

 4. Start MongoDB: Start the MongoDB server on your local machine.
-Depending on your installation method, this may involve running a command like `mongod` or starting the MongoDB service.

 5. Run the `mongodb-query.js` script to populate your database with the sample data.
 This script will create a new database called `tokoplay` and populate it with the sample data from the `mongodb-query.json` file.
 You can run using mongoshell or MongoDB Compass.